Northwestern Bell

-Northwestern Bell Telephone Company served the states of the upper Midwest opposite the Southwestern Bell area, including Iowa, Minnesota, South Dakota, North Dakota, and Nebraska.
+Northwestern Bell Telephone Company was an American telecommunications service provider that served the states of the upper Midwest opposite the Southwestern Bell area, including Iowa, Minnesota, South Dakota, North Dakota and Nebraska.
+As of late summer 1994, this telephone company is no longer operating.
+The company did business as US West from 1984 (just after the breakup of the Bell System), was later merged with Mountain Bell and the Pacific Northwest Bell in the late 1980s and then later phased away and dissolved.
+The successors of the Northwestern Bell Telephone were US West (which in turn was replaced with Qwest in 2000 and later under CenturyLink Communications eleven years after that).

 History

 Early beginnings

 It has never been definitively established where Northwestern Bell's earliest roots lie.
-The earliest record of telephones in the Northwestern Bell service area was a two-telephone intercom circuit used by a Little Falls, Minnesota druggist and his clerk in 1876.
-A Bell-licensed exchange is believed to have opened in Deadwood, South Dakota between March and August 1878, just two years after Alexander Graham Bell invented the telephone, and several months before President Rutherford B. Hayes could use his phone in a little wooden booth outside of his office in the White House.
+The earliest record of telephones in the Northwestern Bell service area was a two-telephone intercom circuit used by a Little Falls, Minnesota, druggist and his clerk in 1876.
+A Bell-licensed exchange is believed to have opened in Deadwood, South Dakota, between March and August 1878, just two years after Alexander Graham Bell invented the telephone, and several months before President Rutherford B. Hayes could use his phone in a little wooden booth outside of his office in the White House.

-The earliest documented telephone exchange in Northwestern Bell territory was opened by the Western Union Company in Keokuk, Iowa, on September 1, 1878.
-Using superior equipment designed by Thomas Edison and Elisha Gray, Western Union was in a competitive shoot-out with local licensee of the National Bell Telephone Company in Boston.
+The earliest documented telephone exchange in Northwestern Bell territory was opened by Western Union in Keokuk, Iowa, on September 1, 1878.
+Using superior equipment designed by Thomas Edison and Elisha Gray, Western Union was in a competitive shoot-out with the local licensees of the National Bell Telephone Company of Boston.
 On November 10, 1879, Western Union settled a Bell patent infringement suit by getting completely out of the phone business and selling all of its exchanges, including the Keokuk exchange, to the Bell Company.

-In the fall of 1878, the Northwestern Telephone Company opened an "experimental" exchange in Minneapolis-located in City Hall, it served the city government as well as the Nicollet Hotel and Pillsbury Mills*.
+In the fall of 1878, the Northwestern Telephone Company opened an "experimental" exchange in Minneapolis City Hall.
+It served the city government as well as the Nicollet Hotel and Pillsbury Mills.
 This exchange was the forerunner of the Bell-licensed Northwestern Telephone Exchange Company which was incorporated on December 10, 1878.

-When the Northwestern Telephone Exchange Company was organized, it had authorized capital stock of $10,000.

-On July 11th 1939, Northwestern Bell Telephone established dial service in Fargo, North Dakota.
+On July 11, 1939, Northwestern Bell Telephone established dial service in Fargo, North Dakota.